What Is Hiking?

 Things To Carry For A Hiking And Trekking Trips

 Planning to step out of your town for a hiking or trekking trip?
-Your trekking and hiking essentials depend a lot on your level but also on the environment you choose, the weather conditions etc. You will need to adapt your equipment for your trek.
-The original Ten Essentials list was assembled in the 1930s by The Mountaineers, a Seattle-based organization for climbers and outdoor adventurers, to help people be prepared for emergencies in the outdoors.
-And while the list has been updated with time, the system has remained the same.
+Your trekking and hiking essentials depend a lot on your level but also on the environment you choose, the weather conditions etc.

 1. Navigation